lubib/Group_3_final_project/README.md

 - The Random Forest Regression model was selected because we needed to predict the number of medals as a total value, as opposed to one of two values with a classifier model.
 Like a linear regression model, a benefit of the Random Forest Regression is that it shows the relationship between the features and the target.
 Additionally, by combining multiple weak learners to form a strong learner, this model develops more accurate results with lower variance by averaging the predictions of the trees.
 A limitation of this model is that it doesn’t predict beyond the range in the training data.
 - The ‘train_test_split’ was used to split the data in 75:25 ratio i.e. 75% of the data will be used for training the model and 25% will be used for testing the model.
 - The performance of the Random Forest Regression model was compared to Logistic Regression and Deep Learning models.

+Optimization:
+- While working to optimize the model, we discovered that using total GDP in place of GDP per capita greatly increased the predictive ability of the Random Forest Regression model.
+- gdp_total was added to the model by multiplying population by gdp_per_capita; population and gdp_per_capita were dropped from the features during model training as this increased model performance.
+- The complement of the gender_inequality_index was used instead of the original gender_inequality_index values (the compliment values are incremental with higher gender equality); this increased model performance.

 ### Presentation Draft
 - Selected topic - Precious Metal (aka Olympic Medals)